From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Introduction

 \cite{BenDavid.2019} proposed the ``estimating-the-maximum'' (EMX) problem and proved that learnability in this model is independent of the ZFC axioms.
 While this already indicates that learning can be undecidable, our results add new insight in at least two ways.
 First, our results are for already established learning models.
 In particular, whereas \cite{BenDavid.2019} showed that, assuming consistency of ZFC, there is no dimension-like quantity of finite character that characterizes EMX learnability, our results include scenarios in which such dimensions for learning exist.
 Second, whereas \cite{BenDavid.2019} used the continuum, the continuum hypothesis, and the axiom of choice, we only use natural numbers and computable objects.
 This allows us to prove uncomputability results, which cannot be derived from the results of \cite{BenDavid.2019}.
-Some implications and limitations of the approach of \cite{BenDavid.2019} have been discussed, e.g., in \cite{Hart.2019,Taylor.2019,Gandolfi.2020}.
+Some implications and some limitations of the approach of \cite{BenDavid.2019} have been discussed, e.g., in \cite{Hart.2019,Taylor.2019,Gandolfi.2020}.
+Building on \cite{BenDavid.2019}, \cite{hanneke2023bandit} recently established a similar-in-spirit undecidability result for bandit learnability.

 \cite{Agarwal.2020} initiated a study of computable learners, which then truly deserve to be called ``learning algorithms.''
-In particular, \cite{Agarwal.2020} showed that not every PAC learnable class admits a computable learner and also identified conditions under which PAC learnability implies copmutable PAC learnability.
+In particular, \cite{Agarwal.2020} showed that not every PAC learnable class admits a computable learner, identified conditions under which PAC learnability implies computable PAC learnability, and, in~\cite{agarwal2021openproblem}, posed several open questions regarding computable learning, some of which have been resolved in \cite{sterkenburg2022characterizations}.
 Thereby, \cite{Agarwal.2020} extended considerations from \cite{Soloveichik.2008}, which studied the task of non-uniform learning over all computable functions by a computable learner.
 As the underlying questions of \cite{Agarwal.2020} and our work differ, the results are not comparable.
 However, as we show the function classes $\mathcal{G}_F$ and $\mathcal{H}_M$ to be computable, the results of \cite{Agarwal.2020} imply that our undecidability results hold not only for PAC learning, but also for computable PAC learning.
+The notion of computable learners was extended by~\cite{ackerman2021computable} to a broader class of input and output spaces, so-called computable extended metric spaces.
+In related work,~\cite{crook2021computability} considered computably verifiable properties of learners in classification tasks.
+In the spirit of these developments, \cite{hasrati2023computable} recently introduced a computable variant of online learning.

 \cite{sehra2021undecidability} took yet another perspective on undecidabity in learning theory.
 Namely, \cite{sehra2021undecidability} considered the problem of deciding, given an algorithm $\mathcal{A}$ and a dataset $d$, whether $\mathcal{A}$ is a learning algorithm and the output model of $\mathcal{A}$ underfits $d$.
 Here, \cite{sehra2021undecidability} used an information-theoretic notion of underfitting.
 The main result of \cite{sehra2021undecidability}: This decision problem can be reduced to the halting problem and is thus Turing undecidable.